jarrettmeyer/jarrettmeyer.github.io/_posts/2017-10-09-reading-nested-xml-data-in-ssis.md

 ---
 title: "Reading Nested XML Data in SSIS"
 layout: post
 date: 2017-10-09
+description:
+thumbnail: /assets/images/sql-server-logo.png
 ---

 SSIS is really good at reading in XML data, breaking it apart, and building out your rows.
 Let's look at an example of how this all works together.
 First, here is our XML document.